michalrus/interview/README.md

   * there could be some central tracking server(s) (like in BT), but that’s a SPOF.

-* I’ve decided that peers will each be brodcasting their *peer lists* to their *peers*.
+* I’ve decided that each peer will be brodcasting their *peer lists* to their *peers*.
 We’re already broadcasting all real messages in this way, and this is way more chatty (and suggests that the whole network is not huge).